cynthiatreger/double-hub-vnet-and-ars/README.md

 This lab demonstrates how a double Hub & Spoke topology leveraging Azure Route Server (ARS) can be used to provide On-prem, Inter-region and Transit connectivity as well as On-prem failover, i.e. a customer-managed version of a small vWAN deployment.

 The Inter-region (Spoke-to-Spoke) and On-prem scenarios have been successfully deployed with both S2S VPN and ER On-prem connectivity.
 For simplicity and ease of reproduction, only the S2S VPN deployment is detailed here.

+*As highlighted by Daniele, this solution should be preferred to its vWAN version only in case of specific blockers regarding the adoption of vWAN/vhubs, since it  offers the same topology but with much higher implementation complexity.*

 # 3. Lab Description and Topology